Sandia Cave

 Sandia Cave, also called the Sandia Man Cave, is an archaeological site near Bernalillo, New Mexico, within Cibola National Forest.
-First discovered and excavated in the 1930s, the site exhibits evidence of human use from 9,000 to 11,000 years ago.
+First discovered and excavated in the 1930s, the site exhibits purported evidence of human use from 9,000 to 11,000 years ago.
 It was declared a National Historic Landmark in 1961.
 The site is open to the public, up a difficult half-mile trail off New Mexico State Road 165.

 Description

 The Sandia Cave is located on a steep side wall of Las Huertas Canyon, on the north side of the Sandia Mountains northeast of Albuquerque, New Mexico.
 The public trailhead to access the cave is on the east side of NM165.
-The site is rather difficult to reach, as it is requires traversing ledges and a steep metal staircase.
+The site is rather difficult to reach, as it requires traversing ledges and a steep metal staircase.

+According to a 2006 report, the cave appears to be in satisfactory condition, since it has been thoroughly excavated, there are no portable artifacts, walls, or fragile components that need to be protected.